How to clear the Dropbox cache folder

 :

-If you have a Dropbox team account linked to the desktop, the name of your Dropbox folder will be appended with your team name.
+If you have a Dropbox team account linked to the desktop, your Dropbox folder name includes your team name.

 %HOMEPATH%\Organization Dropbox\.dropbox.cache